noopkat/firmata-party/README.md

 usage: firmata-party [<arduino name> | list] [--party] [--debug]

-firmata-party list # list all supported boards firmata-party uno # flash Standard Firmata to an Arduino Uno firmata-party uno --debug # show debug info firmata-party uno --party # keep flashing firmata on new arduinos until you quit the program with ctrl+c! firmata-party help # show usage info
+firmata-party list # list all supported boards firmata-party uno [port] # flash Standard Firmata to an Arduino Uno firmata-party uno [port] --debug # show debug info firmata-party uno [port] --party # keep flashing firmata on new arduinos until you quit the program with ctrl+c! firmata-party help # show usage info
 ```

+Note that the port will be auto-detected except in the case of the Pro Mini (see avrgirl-arduino for more info).

 ## Supported boards: